sandia-proj/SETGen/README.md

 # SETGen
 Last Updated: 12th Aug 2020

-SETGen is an all-in-one tool that allows the user to generate/delete Virtual Hard Disk(s), control Minimega VM(s), copy file to all Minimega VM(s), run a script in all Minimega VM(s), interact with Minimega VMs to generate both Intra-VM and Inter-VM (through multiple options) network traffic, interact with Minimega VMs to generate system events, etc.
+SETGen is an all-in-one tool that allows the user to generate/delete Virtual Hard Disk(s), control Minimega VM(s), copy file to all [Minimega](https://github.com/sandia-minimega/minimega) VM(s), run a script in all Minimega VM(s), interact with Minimega VMs to generate both Intra-VM and Inter-VM (through multiple options) network traffic and interact with Minimega VMs to generate system events.

-The supported OS is Ubuntu.
+**The supported OS is Ubuntu.**

-To get started, run ./SETGen.sh with root previleges.
+* To get started, run ./SETGen.sh with root previleges.

 For details and further help with SETGen, refer to the [Manual](help/MANUAL.md) inside the help/ directory.